MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-fundamentals-teams.md

 ## Accessibility

 Microsoft wants to provide the best possible experience for all customers, including customers with disabilities.
-The bot **Authoring canvas** is built to be accessible from the get-go.
+The bot authoring canvas is built to be accessible from the get-go.

 In general, using the authoring canvas follows standard navigation patterns.
 For complex scenarios, we've built keyboard shortcuts tailored to help users authoring content using keyboard navigation.
+In some instances, these shortcuts [may be overwritten by Microsoft Teams shortcuts](https://support.microsoft.com/office/keyboard-shortcuts-for-microsoft-teams-2e8e2a70-e8d8-4a19-949b-4c36dd5292d2).

 ###  Routing anchors
 Press enter or space on a route anchor to go into editing mode for that route.
 Once in the editing mode, you can tab to other node anchors.
 Once the anchor is selected, you can: